 The Uncomfortable Math

-Here’s what a three-day sprint with this pattern produced:
+Here’s what five weeks with this pattern produced:

 • A custom PEG grammar and type system with 90+ parser tests

 The Strategist wrote zero lines of code.
 The Marshal wrote zero lines of code.
-The entire system was orchestrated by 228 lines of configuration — total, across both agents.
-Every line of actual code was written by specialist agents, guided by prompts that were crafted by a Strategist the Marshal doesn’t even know exists, informed by state that survived every compaction event, and validated by review processes that caught dozens of critical issues before a single line shipped.
+Every line of actual code was written by specialist agents, guided by prompts that were crafted by a Strategist the Marshal doesn’t even know exists, informed by state that survived every compaction event, and validated by review processes that caught hundreds of critical issues before they shipped.

 The Part Where I Tell You What to Do